 Do not enter an amount on line 16 unless you need to correct any current year adjustments reported on line 12 of a previously filed Form CT-1.
-See Example-Current year's sick pay underreported on page 7.
+However, if you need to correct sick pay adjustments for prior years reported on line 12 of a previously filed Form CT-1, enter the corrections on lines 12 through 15 of Form CT-1 X.